France's Hollande wins cooperation not coalition against IS

 It is also because U.S. President Barack Obama is determined to avoid being sucked back into a war in the Middle East, or working militarily with Russia after its annexation of Crimea and support for Russian-speaking separatists in eastern Ukraine.

-A Western diplomat said the Russians gave Hollande their standard line that "we are not wedded to Assad", but in practice they show no signs of relinquishing him or grooming a successor.
+A Western diplomat said the Russians gave Hollande their standard line that "we are not wedded to Assad", but in practise they show no signs of relinquishing him or grooming a successor.

 RUSSIAN ACTION UNCERTAIN